gjkrediet/Fossil_Dutch_Weather/README.md

 ![weatherApp](https://github.com/gjkrediet/Fossil_Dutch_Weather/assets/20277013/592ba441-fb95-47fd-bc55-4cc2fcae87ed)

 ## App and companion/tasker-app
 The way I implemented it, the app relies on Tasker for retreiving information from the internet (buienradar and KNMI).
-This doenst have to be nescecarily so.
 The companion-app should send buienradar-data as a string without any delimiters or line-breaks.
-The KNMI-data should be sent as is, beeing a JSON string.
+The KNMI-data should be sent as is, in JSON format.
-The Tasker tasks are included.
-Import them in Tasker and create a profile for each to run them at a regular interval.
-KNMI-data needs an API-key which you need to obtain (for free for a limitited update frequency).
+Two Tasker tasks are included.
+One for buienradar which also provides for the widget.
+The other one for KNMI-data.
+Import them in Tasker, cahnge them to your needs and create a profile for each to run them at a regular interval.
+KNMI-data needs an API-key which you need to obtain at weerlive.nl (for free for a limited update frequency).

 The source of the app is included as well as the wapp-file
 ## Widget